top of page

 Day 6: 63 miles, 2405 elevation (1 wheeee*)

 Rode out of Fallon, NV at around 7:40 a.m.
 Dave and Bruce quickly dropped me, so I rode the day on my own.
-I was trying to keep my pace slow and easy.
+I kept my pace slow and easy.
 It worked.
 This former Pony Express stop, Middlegate Station came at mile 50 and was a hoot.
-Generally, a pretty easy day. (* A wheeee is my own word for a sustained downhill glide, fun enough that I yell “wheeee!” at least a few times.
+Generally, a pretty easy day. (* Note - a "wheeee" is my word for a sustained downhill glide, fun enough that I yell “wheeee!” at least a few times.
 A wheeee is better when earned, following a climb).

 Day 7: 49 miles, 2372 elevation (2 wheeee)